 Written resolutions

-A General Resolution in writing signed or assented to be the majority of the Committee Members entitled to vote on that resolution is as valid and effective as if it had been passed at a meeting of the Committee duly convened and held.
+A General Resolution in writing, signed or assented to be the majority of the Committee Members entitled to vote on that resolution is as valid and effective as if it had been passed at a meeting of the Committee duly convened and held.
 A Special Resolution in writing, signed or assented to be the majority of the Committee Members entitled to vote on that resolution is as valid and effective as if it had been passed at a meeting of the Committee duly convened and held.
 Each Committee Member must be given notice of the form of the proposed resolution.
 Any such resolution may consist of several documents (including electronic or other similar man of communication) in like form, each signed or assented to by one (1) or more Committee Members.
 A copy of any such resolution must be entered in or kept with the records of Committee Meetings.

 Meeting of Committee